© Tom Humpage

 There are a few places in and around Les Arcs where you can enjoy horse riding.
 Learn the techniques to safely ride a horse, soak up the beautiful mountain views and enjoy the scenery all on horseback.

-Visit the horses and stables in Bourg St Maurice for something different to do in winter or summer.
-In winter you can try Ski Joering - being pulled along on skis behind a horse, take a horse drawn sleigh ride or just come and visit the farm.
+Visit the horses in Bourg Saint Maurice for something different to do in winter or summer.
+In winter you can try Ski Joering which involves being pulled along on skis behind a horse, or take a horse drawn sleigh ride or just come and visit the farm.

 Indoor activities in Les Arcs